 The Daniel Street / Edey Street intersection is a signalized 'T'-intersection with pedestrian crossings on all approaches.
 On the east side of the intersection an entrance to the Arnprior Motor Inn connects to the intersection and is controlled by the traffic control signals.
 The southbound approach consists of a shared left/through/right lane.
 The northbound approach consists of a through and dedicated left-turn lane.
 The eastbound approach consists of a shared left/through/right lane.
-The northbound elft/through/right lane.
-The northbound approach consists of a shared left/through/right lane.
-The souther driveway from Daniel Street South to the Arnprior Motor Inn approximately 30 metres south of the intersection.
+There is a southern driveway from Daniel Street South to the Arnprior Motor Inn approximately 30 metres south of the intersection.
 All movements are permitted at this location.